semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.

+Semgrep automatically detects `SEMGREP_REPO_NAME` if your [provider is listed in Semgrep Cloud Platform](/deployment/add-semgrep-to-ci/#guided-setup-for-ci-providers-in-scp).
+In this case, there is no need to set the variable.
 Examples:

 Within a Bash environment: